The Ultimate Wine Lover’s Reading List

 Photo Courtesy of Google, Skurnuk Wines

-Blood From A Stone: A Memoir of How Wine Brought Me Back from the Dead – Writer Adam McHugh details his unconvential journey into wine, from ending a career as a hospice chaplain to finding a new life in wine in the Santa Ynez Valley.
+Blood From A Stone: A Memoir of How Wine Brought Me Back from the Dead – Writer Adam McHugh details his unconventional journey into wine, from ending a career as a hospice chaplain to finding a new life in wine in the Santa Ynez Valley.

 Adam McHugh